 Embroidery and other types of handicraft are a very old tradition in Iceland.
 Knitting has always been a popular past time as proven by the immense popularity of the traditional Icelandic wool sweater.
 After the economic crisis in 2008 it seemed like everybody went back to basics and started knitting and embroidering.
-In the blink of an eye the clean shaven male population in Prada became a bearded on in wool sweaters.
+In the blink of an eye the clean shaven male population in Prada became a bearded one in wool sweaters.
 At Reykjavik Marina we use old embroidery for decorations and in a few hotel rooms there are embroidered stools with unfinished needlework.
 Guests are invited to take part and leave their mark.

-The photographs showing harbour life in the hotel are shown with courtesy of the Reykjavik Museum of Photography, which is located close to the hotel.
+The photographs in the hotel showing harbour life are shown with courtesy of the Reykjavik Museum of Photography, which is located close to the hotel.

 Icelandair Hotel Reykjavik Marina is packed with all kinds of objects that will peak your interest and attention.
 Seeing is believing, and guests often spend time strolling around the hotel, observing the thoughtful details we've laid out.
 These details include a stuffed puffin collection, books on the Icelandic sagas and the works of, nobel prize winner, Halldór Laxness in the library and various pieces of old music memorabilia, plaques and old photos - and much more.
 All of these pieces make their mark on the hotel's decor as history and modern times are brought together in a symphony for the senses.